universal-packages/universal-redis-pubsub/README.md

 - **`client`** `RedisClient`
   If you already have a client working in your app you can pass the instance here to not connect another client inside the `RedisPubSub` instance only a new subscription instance will be handled inside.
 - **`identifier`** `String`
-  This can be used to identify who is sending messages to other instances, we do not want unsolicited pubpicks.
+  This can be used to identify who is sending messages to other instances, we do not want unsolicited publishing.
-- **`ignoreSelfPublications`** `Boolean` `default: true` Normaly you don't want your current process to hear the same messages it is publishing but in case you want for some resaon set this to `false`.
+- **`ignoreSelfPublications`** `Boolean` `default: true` Normally you don't want your current process to hear the same messages it is publishing but in case you want that for some reason set this to `false`.

 ## .connect()